 The gastrosplenic omentum is retracted to start division of short gastric vessels with harmonic scalpel.
-Proximal dissection of short gastric vessels allows for full immobilization of dow dissection.
+Proximal dissection of short gastric vessels allows for full immobilization of surgical procedures including prior antireflux surgery, large left lobe of the liver or morbid obesity preventing visualization of the esophageal hiatus, and intraoperative bleeding.

-A view of the
+• A view of the retroesophageal window dissection.

-retroesophageal win-